ingen0s/quantumfuse/Q-Resonator.md

     3. **Perform X-Gate (if necessary):** If the measurement shows the control qubit is in the ∣1⟩ state, the FPGA would command the AD9850 to send a precise RF pulse (a "pi-pulse") to the second plate, effectively flipping its state.

+### Measurement System

+Our project's measurement system is a critical component for observing the qubit's state.
+It will leverage an interferometer and advanced computational techniques to overcome environmental noise and capture the subtle changes in the quartz crystal's vibrations.

+- **The Interferometer:** We will use a laser to create an interference pattern that is highly sensitive to the mechanical vibrations of our quartz crystal.
+The laser beam will be split, with one part acting as a reference and the other reflecting off the vibrating crystal.
+When the beams recombine, any change in the crystal's position will cause a shift in the interference pattern.

-- **CCD Measurement Setup:** We would use a camera, like a **OV9281** with a global shutter and monochromatic, to capture the interference pattern from the interferometer.
-The lens would be removed to get the pattern directly on the **CCD sensor** and a fixed neutral density filter to make sure we don't damage the sensor.
-The camera would then stream the live video data to the **iCE40UP5K-B-EVN**, where a custom hardware module would analyze the pattern to determine the quantum state.
+- **The Sensor:** We will use a camera, like an **OV9281** with a global shutter, to capture the interference pattern directly on its monochromatic CCD sensor.
+To ensure a clear image, the lens will be removed, and a fixed neutral density filter will be used to protect the sensor from the laser.
+The camera will stream the raw video data at a high frame rate to a PC workstation for real-time analysis.

+- **Data Processing and Noise Reduction:** On the PC workstation, we will use a dedicated software pipeline to analyze the incoming video data.
+This is where we will employ **machine learning and advanced mathematical techniques to decouple interference and environmental noise** from the signal.
+This approach is essential to make the system robust enough to detect the subtle, quantum-relevant vibrations of the quartz crystal.

+- **Quantum State Measurement:** Once the noise is filtered, we will analyze the clean signal to determine the quantum state of the qubit.
+The frequency and phase of the signal will be correlated to the vibrational state of the crystal.
+By analyzing this data, we can collapse the qubit's superposition and measure its state as a classical 0 or 1.

 - **Gaussian Splatting Measurement:** We would use a camera, like a OV9281I, to capture live video of the laser beam passing through the crystal.
 A theoretical AI would then use Gaussian Splatting to create a 3D map of the crystal's vibrating lattice, providing a real-time view of the quantum state.
 We would also perform a separate Gaussian Splatting for the "on" and "off" states of the qubit and layer them to visually represent the state difference.